The Joker (Steve Miller Band song): Chart performance

-"The Joker" topped the UK Singles Chart upon its reissue in 1990 despite selling exactly the same number of copies as that week's number-two single, "Groove Is in the Heart" by Deee-Lite.
-Due to a ruling that the higher position should go to the single that had increased its sales most over the week, "The Joker" controversially secured top spot, having grown its sales by 57% compared to Deee-Lite's 37%.
-It later transpired that a rounding discrepancy had initially caused the tie, with "The Joker" topping the charts on merit by 44,118 to 44,110 copies.
+"The Joker" topped the UK Singles Chart upon its reissue in 1990, beating "Groove Is in the Heart" by Deee-Lite.
+Initially, it was thought both had sold the same number, triggering a rule that, in the event of a tie, the higher position would be awarded to the single that had most increased its sales over the prior week.
+"The Joker", having grown its sales by 57% compared to 37% for "Groove", thus secured the top spot.
+It was later determined that a rounding discrepancy had caused the tie, with "The Joker" topping the charts on merit, by 44,118 to 44,110 copies.